Paul Claudel: Family

-Treatment of his sister
+Treatment of his sister Camille

 Claudel committed his sister Camille to a psychiatric hospital in March 1913, where she remained for the last 30 years of her life, visiting her seven times in those 30 years.
 Records show that while she did have mental lapses, she was clear-headed while working on her art.
 Doctors tried to convince the family that she need not be in the institution, but still they kept her there.

-The story forms the subject of a novel by Michèle Desbordes, La Robe bleue, The Blue Dress.
+The story forms the subject of a 2004 novel by Michèle Desbordes, La Robe bleue, The Blue Dress.
 Jean-Charles de Castelbajac wrote a song "La soeur de Paul" for Mareva Galanter, 2010.